Meeting-Baas/meeting-bot-as-a-service/apps/react-app-with-ai-viewer-and-backend/README.md

 ## Key Features

-- Upload video/audio recordings
+- Upload video/audio recordings, transcribe them using the transcription API of your choice
-- Create meeting bots for Zoom, Google Meet, Teams
+- Generate recordings with meta-data on Zoom, Google Meet, Teams, using Meeting Baas' API (https://meetingbaas.com)
 - Chat with transcripts via OpenAI
-- Add notes to recordings
+- Add notes to recordings, or automatically add AI summaries of transcripts as a note
 - Standalone mode with browser Local Storage

 ## Tech Stack